codetermine/jekyll-theme-console/about.md

 <br />The source code is found on GitHub, here: https://github.com/b2a3e8/jekyll-theme-console

 <br />This site has no tracking cookies.
 None.
 Nada.
 You're welcome.

-It's currently hosted via Github Pages, but I will move it to a custom URL soon.
+<br />It's currently hosted via Github Pages but I will move it to a custom URL soon.

 ## What is jekyll?